His performance is judged by only one thing—is the team winning?

 - Give exhortations.
 Don’t just pull off flawless worship song performances.

 - Simplify.
 Don’t make every song this epic arrangement.
 Arrange around the voice of your church.

 - Teach.
 Seize opportunities to teach during worship.
 Have your pastor preach on it.

 - Create space.
 Songs are great, but they’re just a tool.
 Plan intentional moments in your set where people can respond in their own words.

 - Identify what a ‘win’ looks like.
 Is it a win if you and your team do well?
 Or if your congregation engages well.

 I’d love to hear your take on this.
 How is Worship Leading similar to being a coach?

-This article about help your church members be worshippers originally appeared here.
+This article about help your church members be worshipers originally appeared here.